mecozma/pet-catalog/RESOURCES.md

 The loading spinner comes from here: https://projects.lukehaas.me/css-loaders/

+How to deploy a react app to github-pages: https://reactgo.com/deploy-react-app-github-pages/

 www.google.ie , because without the use of Google I wouldn't have known about any of the above resources.